Client: Brunch2Bomb + Fixins Soul Kitchen LA Live

 the box art

 My client wanted to lean into a vintage aesthetic for this event.
-The image on the left in particular was what caught their eye, and they wondered if I would be able to do photo manipulation in order to change it from a white woman to a Black woman with groceries more fitting of Black households sticking out of the bag.
-This image ended up being key art that defined the branding style for the rest of the event’s collateral.
+The image on the left in particular was what caught their eye, and they requested photo composite that depicted a Black woman with groceries sticking out of the bag that were more fitting of Black households.
+This image ended up being the key art that defined the branding style for the rest of the event’s collateral.

 Social Media Promotion Posts